wh0th3h3llam1/PdfDing/README.md

 If everything completed successfully, the application should now be running and can be accessed at http://127.0.0.1:8000.

+If you use selinux it might be necessary to add the `:Z` after the volumes, e.g.
+`sqlite_data:/home/nonroot/pdfding/db:Z`.

 ### Using Docker Compose
 To install linkding using Docker Compose, you can use one of the files in the [deploy](https://codeberg.org/mrmn/PdfDing/src/branch/master/deploy) directory and run e.g.: